Join the FFSC

 Annual dues for being a member of the Farm Financial Standards Council are $100.
 Each membership ‘year’ will be July 1 – June 30, in conjunction with the fiscal year of the Council.

 To join, fill out the following form.
-We’ll email you an invoice that will allow you to pay your annual dues online (although you can still mail us a check, if you prefer).
+Once that’s complete, you can pay your annual dues online (although you can still mail us a check, if you prefer).

 The Council is registered with the Division of Professional Regulation in Illinois as a sponsor of continuing professional education for public accountants.